AlterMannomann/otap/README.md

 # UNDER CONSTRUCTION
 Current state: Design

+**SQL Developer 23.x not recommmended for development** Refresh of objects after reinstall does not work, not even after log out and log in again.
+Relogin has no effect at all.
+Wrong object code in memory.
+Shutdown and restart of SQL Developer needed in case of doubts (in most cases with a good reason) to ensure propper mapping of objects and object code.
+Works only more (or less) with stable database schemas.
+Last failing version 23.1.
+Currently it is a user tool, not a developer tool.
+Oracle should rename it to SQL User.
 # otap - Oracle Test Automation Protocol
 Automated testing for Oracle databases.
 Can be used with [SOSL](https://github.com/AlterMannomann/sosl).